NithinJangid/IMAGE-CLASSIFIER-USING-TENSORFLOW-KERAS/README.md

 ----

-To test the model, specify image_path and model_path under <b>test.py</b> script.
+To test the model, specify image_path, class_label and model_path under <b>test.py</b> script.
 The output provides the class name with a score.

 ```bat